ShozabNaqvi/Pandas-Homework/README.md

 ![remove_dollar](Data_fix_remove_$.png)

-4. Calculated daily retruns and concatenated Whale Returns, Algorithmic Returns, and the S&P 500 Returns into a single DataFrame with columns for each portfolio's returns.
+4. Calculated daily retruns and concatenated Whale Returns, Algorithmic Returns, and the S&P_Closing_returns Returns into a single DataFrame with columns for each portfolio's returns.

 ![data_concat](concat_data.png)

 ## Quantitative Analysis

-Calculated and plotted cumulative returns. checked if any portfolio outperform the S&P 500.
+Calculated and plotted cumulative returns. checked if any portfolio outperform the S&P_Closing_returns.

 ![Cumulative_retrurn](Cumulative_retrurn.png)